mad3001/Multiply/readme.md

 ## Building
  1.Use the Arduino IDE to upload the sketch to the Multiply's Arduino Nano.
-This process requires the Multiply to be disconnected from the Dandanator ZX Mini
+This process requires the Multiply to be disconnected from the ZX Dandanator!
+Mini
  2.Use SJASMPlus to create the MLD file containing the navigation menu

 ## Executing
- 1.Open the "Java Romset generator" and drag your newly built MLD file to the program list 2.Connect the Multiply to the ZX Dandanator Mini and, then, plug the cartridge to the expansion slot of your Spectrum.
+ 1.Open the "Java Romset generator" and drag your newly built MLD file to the program list 2.Connect the Multiply to the ZX Dandanator!
+Mini and, then, plug the cartridge to the expansion slot of your Spectrum.
 Once powered on, select "L-Loader" in the Spectrum's Dandanator menu and send your romset using the "Java Romset generator"

 ## License
  LICENSE: CC BY NC SA 4.0